chromium/chromium/ash/README.md

 window-service (some times called mus), which ran with Ash.
 Many of the mojo interfaces have been converted to pure virtual interfaces, with the implementation in ash.
 The mash project was stopped around 4/2019.

+"Shelf party" was an Easter-egg feature that made shelf icons fly around the screen.
+It did not launch and [was removed](http://b/284500985) in June 2023.